 One of the difficulties of FDM printing is retaining the heating factors that allow for a successful print.
 While high-end printers are precise in this regard, not everyone can be quite as lucky.
-Thus, many enterprising users resort to the use of heating enclosures.
+Thus, many enterprising users resort to the use of enclosures.

-A heating enclosure is any obstructive shell for a printer for the purpose of preserving temperature conditions.
+An enclosure is any obstructive shell for a printer for the purpose of preserving temperature conditions.
 To put it simply, its a box to keep the heat in and prevent external factors from altering the print conditions.
 Enclosures can stabilise the print area, neutralise external factors that affect the print and they prevent warping.
 This makes enclosures particularly desirable for ABS printing.

 There are a variety of ways one can enclose their printer.
 Printers can have single or multiple doors.
 Materials can also vary from one design to the next.
 Some models are acrylic, others can be metallic.
 These range from simple DIY, complex DIY and printer specific enclosures.